mlammens/ENS-623-Research-Stats-Spring-2018/index.md

 ## Course Description

 This course covers issues related to the proper manner in which develop and conduct a research project.
-Statistical issues related to environmental evaluations will be discussed, including minimal detectable levels proper sample size, and determination of proper methods for evaluation of data, using both parametric and nonparametric procedures.
+Statistical issues related to environmental evaluations will be discussed, including minimal detectable levels, proper sample size, and determination of proper methods for evaluation of data, using both parametric and nonparametric procedures.

 ## Syllabus